Mautriz/trippa/README.md

 ## Objective
-Figo is a python library for *resolving online features* easily in a type-safe and fine-grained way
+trippa is a python library for *resolving online features* easily in a type-safe and fine-grained way

-More specifically, you define a feature as a simple python function, ask for it's dependencies in the function itself, figo will handle the graph resolution, no feature will ever be computed twice and all features asked will be typed so that the code is less buggy and easier to maintain and expand upon
+More specifically, you define a feature as a simple python function, ask for it's dependencies in the function itself, trippa will handle the graph resolution, no feature will ever be computed twice and all features asked will be typed so that the code is less buggy and easier to maintain and expand upon

 Other than that, **only the requested features and their dependencies will be computed**